Heritage Bank Data Breach Affects 182k: Social Security Numbers Exposed

 The investigation confirmed that certain files were copied from the server during the unauthorized access.
 However, Heritage Bank stated that its customer accounts, customer systems and operations were not impacted by the event.

-According to the company's notification, the compromised data may include an individual's name along with one or more of the following: account numbers, Social Security numbers or Individual Taxpayer Identification Numbers, dates of birth and addresses.
+The compromised data may include an individual's name along with one or more of the following: account numbers, Social Security numbers or individual taxpayer identification numbers, financial information, government-issued ID numbers, dates of birth and addresses.

 Heritage Bank's response